Meso-American look and feel? Check.

 The Terradon Riders are the medium range flying squadron.

-They are armed with 2 different weapon options: the Javelin for 8” range and 2 Attacks at Strength 3, or the Sunleech Bolas for 3” range and 3 Attacks.
+They are armed with 2 different weapon options: the Javelin for 8” range and 1 Attack at Strength 3, or the Sunleech Bolas for 3” range and 3 Attacks.
+Both weapons do 1/4 damage.

-Comparing to the Ripperdactyl they move faster (12”), same wounds (15 or 25 for the Alpha) but less Toughness (3).
+Comparing to the Ripperdactyl they move faster (12”), same wounds but less Toughness (3).

-Despite this, their melee profile is not to be underestimated with 3 attacks at Strength 4 and 2-4 damage (for all 3 profiles).
+Despite this, their melee profile is not to be underestimated with 3 attacks at Strength 4 and 2/4 damage (for all profiles, except the Chief).

 With a good Triple you could soften your opponent or even get rid of him before starting your attacks.